gatsbyjs/gatsby/docs/docs/programmatically-create-pages-from-data.md

 For each page we want to create we must specify the `path` for visiting that page, the `component` template used to render that page, and any `context` we need in the component for rendering.
-Often times the context will include a unique identifier that can be used to query for associated data that will be rendered to the page.
+The `context` parameter is _optional_ though often times it will include a unique identifier that can be used to query for associated data that will be rendered to the page.

 ### Specifying A Template